Dissolutio/bgio-react-ts-starter/README.md

 Starts the CRA app but points the BGIO Client to a locally hosted BGIO Server.

-In a seperate terminal, you should run `npm run devserver`.
+In a separate terminal, you should run `npm run devserver`.

 ### `npm run devserver`